lucthienphong1120/5xDDoS/README.md

-# precursor: MHDDoS by MH ProDev
+# 5xDDoS

-36DDoS is only a tool for SECURITY TESTING PURPOSES!
+5xDDoS is only a tool for SECURITY TESTING PURPOSES!

-36DDoS is a DDoS tool with great attack power, be careful when using it
+5xDDoS is a DDoS tool with great attack power, be careful when using it

-Please Don't Attack '.gov'  and '.edu' Websites
+Please Don't Attack `.gov`  and `.edu` Websites

-## Method
+## Methods

  * Layer7
    * GET | GET Flood